 Innovate and Illuminate

 Thomas Edison’s light bulb is in decline.
 LED’s are more efficient, radiating very little heat, and will last anywhere from 35,000, to 50,000 hours compared with the 1,000 to 2,000 hours of light generated by an incandescent bulb.
 Standard bulbs as we have known them now for more than 100 years are being phased out.
-This despite a libertarian groundswell to keep the old product on store shelves, due to the greater up-front cost to consumers.
 However, It should be remembered that when Edison’s bulbs first appeared on the market a single bulb cost 44 cents.
 That’s more than $10 adjusted for inflation.
-Now that LED’s are under $10 consumers may finally be able to see the return on their investment, not just on the cost of the bulb, but on the benefits to the environment.
-After all, it is estimated that the amount of energy used worldwide for lighting would be cut in half using LED’s, eliminating more that 200 million tons of carbon emissions per year.
-Now, that’s innovation!
+Now that LED’s are under $10 consumers may finally be able to see the return on their investment.
+On the cost of the bulb and he benefits to the environment.
+It is estimated that the amount of energy used worldwide for lighting would be cut in half using LED’s eliminating more that 200 million tons of carbon emissions per year.